A breath of fresh air

-The region was doomed for redevelopment with condos boasting Johor Bahru views, but local birdwatchers objected, pointing out the swamp is visited by hundreds of migratory species, some quite rare.
-Today, Sungei Buloh Nature Reserve survives as one of Singapore’s last wild places and has been designated an “ASEAN Heritage Park” for its unique ecosystem.
-If you’re a nature fan, it should be at the top of your to-do list (and don’t forget a visit to Pulau Ubin).
+The region was doomed for redevelopment with condos boasting Johor Bahru views, but local birdwatchers objected, pointing out the wetland’s global importance for its unusually high variety of rare species.
+Today, Sungei Buloh Nature Reserve survives as one of Singapore’s last wild places and has been designated an ASEAN Heritage Park for its unique ecosystem.
+If you’re a nature fan, it should be at the top of your to-do list in Singapore (along with a visit to Pulau Ubin).

 While birds and birdwatching are probably the main focus here (the best birdwatching happens early in the morning), you don’t need to be a twitcher to enjoy the reserve.
 Take a walk along the mangrove boardwalks; throughout the year it’s possible to spot tree-climbing crabs, mud lobsters, large snails and mudskippers.
 Many species are shy and observation hides are available where you can see the flora and fauna undisturbed.
 If you’re lucky you may spot an otter.

 Sungei Buloh is also the only place in Singapore where you may catch sight of saltwater crocodiles, though the Malayan water monitors are much more common and can grow to intimidating sizes.
 Don’t worry — emergency numbers are plastered all around the park if you encounter a croc.

 September to March is when the migratory birds fly in.
 Immigrant egrets, sandpipers and plovers will join the local resident herons, sunbirds and kingfishers, among others.
 Birds of prey like sea eagles and falcons are easier to see along the Coastal Trail to Eagle Point, where large pod-like hides have been constructed.
 Take your time, and with careful observation you may be rewarded.